 \begin{definition} A closed subset $F \subset \XXX$ of cardinality $\geq 2$ is called a \Defn{weak flat} if it satisfies the following properties: \begin{axioms}{F} \item $F$ is a \Defn{reflection subspace}, i.e.\ if $x, y \in F$, then $x \cdot y \in F$. \item $F$ is \Defn{midpoint convex}, i.e.\ if $x,y \in F$ then there exists $z \in F$ with $z \cdot x = y$ (and thus $z \cdot y = x$). \item $F$ is \Defn{weakly abelian}, i.e.\ for all $x,y,z \in F$ one has

-\end{axioms} \end{definition} Alternatively, denote by $\mathbb E^n = (\R^n, \mu)$ the Euclidean symmetric space given by $\mu(x,y):= 2x-y$.
-We call a closed reflection subspace $F$ of a topological symmetric space $\XXX$ a \Defn{Euclidean flat} of \Defn{rank} $n$ if it is isomorphic to $\E^n$ as a topological reflection space.
-Then geodesics are just Euclidean flats of rank $1$, and every Euclidean flat is a weak flat, see Figure \ref{figure:algebraic_flat}.
+\end{axioms} \end{definition} Denote Euclidean symmetric space with multiplication $\mu(x,y):= 2x-y$ by $\E^n = (\R^n, \mu)$.
+A closed reflection subspace $F$ of a topological symmetric space $\XXX$ is called a \Defn{Euclidean flat} of \Defn{rank} $n$ if it is isomorphic to $\E^n$ as a topological reflection space.
+With this notion a geodesic is just a Euclidean flat of rank $1$, and every Euclidean flat is a weak flat, see Figure \ref{figure:algebraic_flat}.

-We now turn to the main objects of our interest in the present article and introduce Kac--Moody symmetric spaces, a class of topological symmetric spaces associated with (real split) Kac--Moody groups.
-Given a generalized Cartan matrix {\bf A} (see Definition~\ref{GCMdef}) we denote by $G = G({\bf A})$ the corresponding \Defn{simply connected centered split real Kac--Moody group} of type {\bf A} (see Definition~\ref{DefTopSplitKM}).
-Throughout this article we will assume that {\bf A} is \Defn{irreducible} and \Defn{symmetrizable} (see Definition~\ref{GCMdef}), and we will consider $G$ as a topological group with the \Defn{Kac--Petersen topology} (see Definition~\ref{DefTopSplitKM}).
+We now turn to the main objects of our interest in the present article and introduce Kac--Moody symmetric spaces, a class of topological symmetric spaces associated with (split real) Kac--Moody groups.
+Given a generalized Cartan matrix {\bf A} (see Definition~\ref{GCMdef}) we denote by $G = G({\bf A})$ the corresponding \Defn{simply connected centred split real Kac--Moody group} of type {\bf A} (see Definition~\ref{DefTopSplitKM}).
+Throughout this article we will assume that {\bf A} is \Defn{irreducible} and \Defn{symmetrizable} (see Definition~\ref{GCMdef}), and we will consider $G$ as a topological group with the \Defn{Kac--Peterson topology} (see Definition~\ref{DefTopSplitKM}).
 For some of our results we will need additional assumptions on {\bf A} (e.g.\ non-spherical, non-affine, on a few occasions two-spherical), but for the basic definitions we do not need any of these assumptions.

-There exists a canonical continuous involution $\theta$ of $G$ which on each standard rank one subgroup restricts to the involution $g \mapsto g^{-\top}$.
-Any involution conjugate to this involution in the semidirect product $G \rtimes \langle \theta \rangle$ is called a \Defn{Cartan--Chevalley involution}.
+There exists a canonical continuous involution $\theta$ of $G$ which on each standard rank one subgroup restricts to the contragredient automorphism $g \mapsto g^{-\top}$.
+Any conjugate of the involution $\theta$ in the semidirect product $G \rtimes \gen{\theta}$ is called a \Defn{Cartan--Chevalley involution}.
 The group $G$ acts transitively by conjugation on the set $\XXX_G$ of Cartan--Chevalley involutions, and we equip $\XXX_G$ with the quotient topology with respect to this action.